syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Working-with-Tables.md

 ---
 layout: post
 title: Working with Tables in ASP.NET Web Forms RichTextEditor | Syncfusion
-description: Learn here all about working with Tables in Syncfusion ASP.NET Web Forms RichTextEditor control, its elements, and more.
+description: Learn here all about working with tables in Syncfusion ASP.NET Web Forms RichTextEditor control, its elements, and more
 platform: aspnet
 control: RTE
 documentation: ug